-To qualify for summer aid, students must have completed the Free Application for Federal Student Aid for the 2017-18 academic year.
+To qualify for summer aid, students must have completed the Free Application for Federal Student Aid (FAFSA) for the 2018-19 academic year.

 Students who have borrowed the annual loan limit for federal direct loans may apply for a federal Direct PLUS loan or a private loan.

 Students should inform the VCU Office of Financial Aid if they received financial aid from another school during the academic year.